terrastruct/d2/ci/release/changelogs/next.md

+This release marks the introduction of interactive diagrams.
+Namely, `tooltip` and `link` can now be set, which allows you to hover to see more or click to go to an external link.
+This small change enables many possibilities, including richer integrations like internal wiki's that can be linked together through diagrams.

+Since interactive features obviously won't work on static export formats like PNG, they will be included automatically in an appendix when exporting to those formats, like so:

+placeholder

+This release also gives more power to configure layouts. `width` and `height` are D2 keywords which previouslly only worked on images, but now work on any non-containers.
+Additionally, all the layout engines have configurations exposed.
+D2 sets sensible defaults to each layout engine without any input, so this is meant to be an advanced feature for users who want that extra control.

 #### Features 🚀

 - Tooltips can be set on shapes.
 See [https://d2lang.com/tour/tooltips](https://d2lang.com/tour/interactive). [#548](https://github.com/terrastruct/d2/pull/548)
 - Links can be set on shapes.
 See [https://d2lang.com/tour/tooltips](https://d2lang.com/tour/interactive). [#548](https://github.com/terrastruct/d2/pull/548)
 - The `width` and `height` attributes are no longer restricted to images and can be applied to non-container shapes. [#498](https://github.com/terrastruct/d2/pull/498)
+- Layout engine options are exposed and configurable.
+See individual layout pages on [https://d2lang.com/tour/layouts](https://d2lang.com/tour/layouts) for list of configurations. [#563](https://github.com/terrastruct/d2/pull/563)

 #### Improvements 🧹

-- Watch mode now renders fit to screen. [#560](https://github.com/terrastruct/d2/pull/560)
+- Watch mode renders fit to screen. [#560](https://github.com/terrastruct/d2/pull/560)

 #### Bugfixes ⛑️

+- Fixes rendering `class` and `table` with empty headers. [#498](https://github.com/terrastruct/d2/pull/498)
+- Fixes rendering of `sql_table` with no columns. [#553](https://github.com/terrastruct/d2/pull/553)
 - Restricts where `near` key constant values can be used, with good error messages, instead of erroring (e.g. setting `near: top-center` on a container would cause bad layouts or error). [#538](https://github.com/terrastruct/d2/pull/538)
-- Fixes an error during ELK layout when images had empty labels. [#555](https://github.com/terrastruct/d2/pull/555)
+- Fixes panic when images with empty labels are rendered with ELK. [#555](https://github.com/terrastruct/d2/pull/555)
-- Fixes rendering classes and tables with empty headers. [#498](https://github.com/terrastruct/d2/pull/498)
-- Fixes rendering sql tables with no columns. [#553](https://github.com/terrastruct/d2/pull/553)